 Line up the pins of the DIP up with the socket.
 Sometimes, the pins on a DIP package are splayed out too far to fit into a normal socket.
 To fix this, lay the DIP down on a table so all the pins are flat against it.
-Then, apply a small amount of pressure slowly to the plastic package of the DIP, until the pins bend slightly.
-Repeat the process for the pins on the other side, and continue this process until the pins can be positioned above the socket and all seem like they'll go in.
+Then, apply a small amount of pressure slowly to the plastic package of the DIP, until the pins bend slightly at the top, nearest the plastic.
+Repeat the process for the pins on the other side, and continue this process until the pins slide straight into the start of the slot.
 Once everything is aligned, apply equal pressure to both sides of the IC to push it into the slot straight.

 Installing + Securing the Battery

 Before installing the battery, make sure the switch is in the off (down) position.
 Connect the 9-volt battery to the battery clip, and orient it as shown in the image below.
 If the wires of your battery clip are too long, loop them around behind the battery, or you can desolder them and trim them shorter.
 Then, close and secure the velcro strap over top of the battery.
 It may take some fine adjustment of the positioning of the velcro to get everything to fit together perfectly.
 The battery should be secured well enough that you can hold the voltmeter vertically without it falling out.